Working collaboratively with individuals, businesses, government and other service providers,

 It Begins with a Discovery Session

-People who are homeless or at risk of becoming homeless may come for a private discovery session with an intake specialist at our Welcome Center at 800 North Tucker Blvd Monday-Friday from 8am-4:30pm, or at Biddle Housing Opportunities Center at 1313 North 12th Street seven days a week from 6:30am-7pm.
-No appointment is necessary.
+People who are homeless or at risk of becoming homeless may come for a private discovery session with an intake specialist Monday-Friday at our Welcome Center at 800 North Tucker Blvd.
+No appointment is necessary and the most strategic times to arrive Monday through Friday are 8am and 1pm.
+The Welcome Center is closed for lunch from noon-1pm.

 St. Patrick Center offers employment programs aimed at getting people back on their feet through job readiness training, advanced skills and placement into full-time and part-time jobs.